jeferson-sb/portfolio/content/articles/writing-smooth-css-transitions.md

 ### transform-origin and combining transitions

-Similiar to transition, we can add more transform functions to the same element.
+Similar to transition, we can add more transform functions to the same element.
 Some of them are:

 `scale(x, x)` allows us to **grow** or **shrink** a whole element in the 2d space.